Ignacio started with photography as a daily challenge in 2017, learning from the basics to photo editing and posting.

 How to Bring a Wildlife Photo to Life

-Photography's advancements these last few years have led to the lowering of equipment prices.
+Photography's advancements in the past few years have led to the lowering of equipment prices.
 The previously expensive DSLRs that only could be afforded by professional photographers can be seen in the hands of almost every amateur photographer today.
-With the growth of social networks like Instagram and Facebook, I've seen a corresponding growth of wildlife photography.
+With the growth of social networks like Instagram and Facebook, I've seen a corresponding growth in wildlife photography.

 However, you will see that not every animal post grabs your attention and speaks to you.
 In most cases, this is because people venture into wildlife trips and take photos of every living being around, hoping that an amazing image will appear—this could not be further from reality.

-Do not get me wrong, taking lots of images when you go into this kind of trip is a really good practice, but if you know you are going there and you want to get that perfect photo you will also have to be prepared when the perfect moment appears.
-Here are five tips to help you do so!
+Do not get me wrong, taking lots of images when you go on this kind of trip is a really good practice, but if you know you are going there and want to get that perfect photo, you will also have to be prepared when the perfect moment appears.
+Here are five tips to help you take beautiful wildlife photos!

 I have not gone to any photography courses or photography classes of any kind, but I know that in this art, there are many unwritten rules that set the difference between the average and the outstanding.
 Understanding how to make the proper composition, set the exposure, read your histogram, and use a guideline like the “rule of thirds” are all important aspects to learn and stick in your subconscious to instantly capture that right moment.

 Once you know the “rules” and the guidelines, it’s time to start breaking them.
 Test your boundaries!

 Take a look at the image above.
 One of the first rules that you learn from wildlife photography is the need for eye contact.
 However, it can work to shoot an image in which the subject is not giving the photographer eye contact.
 For example, I found the elk looking at the plane crossing the sky.
 I thought that even if the elk was not looking directly at me, the feelings transmitted by the image were stronger, so I captured it.